hostmatic/PSHueServerCheck/README.md

 ## Getting Started

 1) Get the Philips Hue light ID and your username
-2) Prepare an Raspberry Pi and install pwsh and the Test-TCPConnection module
+2) Prepare an Raspberry Pi and install pwsh and the Test-TCPConnection module (if using Windows use Test-NetConnection instead)
 3) Create a crontab job (sudo crontab -e)
 4) Adjust values in .ps1 script